McAdams On: Locking Down TV Spectrum

 billion dollars lying about.

-landlines and relying exclusively on mobile phones.
+and relying exclusively on mobile phones.
 I’m one.
-I have two cell
+I have two cell phones, one of

-phones, one of which can’t hold onto a call from across the room.
-Not because
+which can’t hold onto a call from across the room.
+Not because AT&T lacks the

-it doesn’t cost anything.
+doesn’t cost anything.
 Not costing anything does not make Wall Street happy.
+Incremental

 Investors and observers alike are wondering if broadcasters can really pull off

-something the big wireless providers could never substantially nail down.
-If
+the big wireless providers could never substantially nail down.
+If broadcasters

-broadcasters get to the market with mobile DTV before 4G phones are everywhere,
+get to the market with mobile DTV before 4G phones are everywhere, they could dominate

-and insists that it needs your lumber for some other guy’s barn.
-If
+insists that it needs your lumber for some other guy’s barn.
+If broadcasters lose

-of a wholesale reorganization of the airwaves, broadcasters should be allowed
+a wholesale reorganization of the airwaves, broadcasters should be allowed to bid

-to bid on their own spectrum licenses to lock ’em down.
-It doesn’t make sense for
+on their own spectrum licenses to lock ’em down.
+It doesn’t make sense for just

-just one industry to be allowed to bid on those frequencies.
-It seems like
+one industry to be allowed to bid on those frequencies.
+It seems like incumbents

-incumbents ought to have the chance as well, otherwise, isn’t the government
+ought to have the chance as well, otherwise, isn’t the government kind of stepping

-bid, and like wireless companies, hold them completely harmless for indecency,
+and like wireless companies, hold them completely harmless for indecency, children’s

 And let AT&T build antenna hats.